Justify My Love: Critical response

 In an album guide for Rolling Stone, "Justify My Love" was described along with "Rescue Me" as "worthy sensual newies" on The Immaculate Collection.
 Matthew Rettenmund, author of Encyclopedia Madonnica, opined that the track "foreshadowed Madonna's long-term commitment to explicitly politi-sexual art in the wake of an already suggestive career", and that "it sounded like nothing else on the airwaves at the time".
 He also opined that along with "Rescue Me", it was disappointing that the tracks were "originated on a best-of" album.
 Danny Eccleston from Q opined that "Justify My Love" had a "hard-faced sexiness", while Music Week staff called it a "mumbling sexy judderer".
 For Tony Power of Blender, the song was "preposterously sexy", and he picked it as one of the standout tracks on The Immaculate Collection.
 Fouz-Hernández and Jarman-Ivens wrote that Madonna's style of singing on the track seemed controlled and distant, and added that "the background moaning, which is intended to remind the listener of copulation, is a key memorable feature".
 Writing for Entertainment Weekly, Jim Farber described the song as "some vague, tuneless phrases chanted in Madonna's most breathless voice over a minimal house groove-serves mainly to justify the visuals"; while reviewing The Immaculate Collection, David Browne from the same magazine called it "instantly notorious" but noted that along with "Rescue Me", it did not "[break] new ground for her".
 In 1992, "Justify My Love" won a ASCAP Pop Music Award for "Most Performed Song".

-Retrospective reviews have been positive.
 While analyzing The Immaculate Collection, Drew Mackie of People consisidered the song a "sexy, daring track that's not quite like anything Madonna had released before".
 Katharine Birbalsingh from The Daily Telegraph opined that it was an "insistent, sexy trance track".
 James Rose of Daily Review noted that with the song Madonna began "a phase of her career that oscillates between cynical self-exploitation and courageous self-expression.
 Raunchy videos, explicitly themed lyrics and boudoir beats became de rigueur for the lady now arguably bearing the biggest name in popular music."
 In a review for Celebration, Eric Henderson of Slant Magazine called the track "aromatic" and "considered by most fans to be among the singer's best work".
 According to The A.V.
 Clubs Eric Diaz, it remained "one of Madonna's sexiest bangers, setting the stage not only for her still-underrated Erotica era but her tireless capacity to transform and provoke".
 Justin Myers from Official Charts Company considered the track "filthy for the time but pretty tame now".
 Additionally, "Justify My Love" was classified her 12th best on Madonna's top 20 singles of all-time list by Q magazine, as well as placed at number 842 in the list of the "1001 Best Songs Ever" by the same publication.